eclipse-volttron/volttron-lib-web/README.md

 > pip install volttron-lib-web
 ```

-If VOLTTRON was not already installed, it will be pulled in as a dependency
-when this library is installed.

 Once the library is installed, VOLTTRON will not be able to start until the
-web service is configured, Configurations for services, including this, reside
+web service is configured.
+Configurations for services, including this, reside
 in a service_config.yml file in the VOLTTRON_HOME directory
 (by default ~/.volttron/service_config.yml).
 If this file does not already exist, create it.
-To confiured the web service,
+To configure the web service,
 include the following:

 ```yaml